9-5/Chromium-Intelligence/README.md

   - Language Translation
   - Sentiment Analysis
   - Keyword Extraction
-  - Question Answering (PDF)
+  - Question Answering
-  - Free-form Prompts
-- **Image Analysis**: Analyze selected images with detailed descriptions
-- **PDF Processing**: Extract text and perform question answering from PDF files
-- **Cross-Platform Support**: Seamlessly switch between Google Gemini and OpenRouter AI
-- **Customizable Prompts**: Tailor AI behavior using custom prompts for various operations
-- **API Key Storage**: Securely store your API keys within the extension's settings
-- **Privacy Focused**: Your data is processed locally and securely, respecting your privacy at this point!*
+  - *And more to come, respecting your privacy at this point!*

 ## Privacy Notice